vitordoliveira/leitor-de-texto/README.md

-# Leitor de Texto Acessível
+# Accessible Text Reader

-Um aplicativo Java que realiza a leitura em voz alta de arquivos de texto, desenvolvido como parte de uma atividade acadêmica sobre tecnologias inclusivas.
+A Java application that reads text files aloud, developed as part of an academic activity on inclusive technologies.

-## 📋 Sobre o Projeto
+## 📋 About the Project

-Este projeto foi desenvolvido como atividade alternativa para a disciplina de Programação de Computadores no curso de ADS do IFSP-Caraguatatuba, no contexto do evento institucional em comemoração ao Dia Mundial da Diversidade Cultural para o Diálogo e o Desenvolvimento (21 de maio de 2025).
+This project was developed as an alternative activity for the Computer Programming course in the ADS program at IFSP-Caraguatatuba, in the context of the institutional event celebrating the World Day for Cultural Diversity for Dialogue and Development (May 21, 2025).

-O tema central do evento foi "Conexões que Transformam: Diversidade Cultural e Inclusão Tecnológica" e inspirou a criação deste leitor de texto acessível, pensado como uma ferramenta para pessoas com deficiência visual.
+The central theme of the event was "Connections that Transform: Cultural Diversity and Technological Inclusion" and inspired the creation of this accessible text reader, designed as a tool for people with visual impairments.

-## ✨ Funcionalidades
+## ✨ Features

-- Leitura automática em voz alta de qualquer arquivo de texto
+- Automatic reading aloud of any text file
-- Navegação linha por linha controlada pelo usuário
+- Line-by-line navigation controlled by the user
-- Três velocidades de leitura (Lenta, Normal, Rápida)
+- Three reading speeds (Slow, Normal, Fast)
-- Interface simples e acessível
+- Simple and accessible interface
-- Controle intuitivo por atalhos de teclado
+- Intuitive control through keyboard shortcuts
-- Feedback visual do progresso da leitura
+- Visual feedback of reading progress

-## 🔧 Requisitos
+## 🔧 Requirements

-- Windows (utiliza o sintetizador de voz nativo do sistema)
+- Windows (uses the system's native voice synthesizer)
-- Java Runtime Environment (JRE) 8 ou superior
+- Java Runtime Environment (JRE) 8 or higher
-- Saída de áudio funcional
+- Functional audio output

-## 💻 Como usar
+## 💻 How to Use

-1. Execute o programa
+1. Run the program
-2. Uma mensagem de boas-vindas será exibida e lida automaticamente
+2. A welcome message will be displayed and automatically read
-3. Selecione qualquer arquivo de texto para leitura
+3. Select any text file for reading
-4. Escolha sua velocidade preferida (Lenta, Normal ou Rápida)
+4. Choose your preferred speed (Slow, Normal, or Fast)
-5. Use a barra de espaço para avançar e ouvir cada linha
+5. Use the space bar to advance and hear each line
-6. Pressione ESC quando desejar encerrar a leitura
+6. Press ESC when you want to end the reading

-## ⌨️ Atalhos de teclado
+## ⌨️ Keyboard Shortcuts

-- **Barra de espaço**: Lê a linha atual e avança para a próxima
+- **Space bar**: Reads the current line and advances to the next
-- **ESC**: Encerra a leitura e fecha o programa
+- **ESC**: Ends the reading and closes the program

-## 🔍 Detalhes técnicos
+## 🔍 Technical Details

-O aplicativo foi construído com:
+The application was built with:
-- Java Swing para a interface gráfica
+- Java Swing for the graphical interface
-- System.Speech do Windows (via PowerShell) para síntese de voz
+- Windows System.Speech (via PowerShell) for voice synthesis
-- Threads para permitir a leitura simultânea com a exibição dos diálogos
+- Threads to allow simultaneous reading with dialog display

 ---

-Desenvolvido por Vitor de Oliveira, maio/2025.
+Developed by Vitor de Oliveira, May/2025.